Six Flags Qiddiya City

-Six Flags Qiddiya City (Arabic: ستة أعلام مدينة القِدِّيَّة) is an upcoming amusement park in Riyadh Province, Saudi Arabia.
-It will be part of the entertainment complex known as Qiddiya City.
-The American amusement park company Six Flags will be in charge of operations.
-The park is currently set to open on December 31st of 2025.
+Six Flags Qiddiya City (Note: Arabic: ستة أعلام مدينة القدية (romanized: Sittat Aʿlām Madīnat al-Qiddiya)) is an amusement park located in Qiddiya City, Riyadh Province, Saudi Arabia.
+Owned by the Qiddiya Investment Company, it is operated and managed by Six Flags Entertainment Corporation.
+It is the first Six Flags theme park in Asia and features Falcons Flight, the world's tallest, fastest, and longest roller coaster.

 History

 Background

 On April 4, 2018, Six Flags Entertainment Corporation announced the development of a new park in Riyadh backed by the Public Investment Fund, Saudi Arabia's sovereign wealth fund, under Saudi Vision 2030, a government initiative to diversify the country's economy.
 The park was initially slated for a 2022 opening.

 On August 26, 2019, the Qiddiya Investment Company unveiled plans for the 79-acre park's design.
-These included 28 attractions over six lands, a mix of both thrill rides and family-friendly rides.
+These included 28 attractions over six themed park areas with a mix of both thrill rides and family-friendly rides.
 They announced Falcons Flight, which would be the world's longest, tallest, and fastest roller coaster upon completion.
 The park's opening date was then moved to 2023.

 Construction

 On December 12, 2021, Qiddiya Investment Company awarded a $1 billion contract to Almabani General Contractors based in Saudi Arabia and Bouygues Bâtiment International based in France to begin construction on the park.

+In 2024, UK Export Finance designated the Six Flags Qiddiya project as "Category A" under its social and environmental risk framework, identifying a potential for significant adverse impact during construction and operation, requiring ongoing monitoring of labour conditions during construction.